 Tensions at the firm are at an all-time high when Bobby is tried for the murder of William Hinks.
 Bobby is acquitted, though there is little to celebrate when a mysterious cassette recorder is sent to the office.
 Lucy and Rebecca hear Hinks' voice on the recorder, just before it triggers an explosion.

 Unconscious and in critical need of blood, Rebecca's fate is left to a higher power when her mother refuses to allow a transfusion because of the family's religious beliefs.
-Bobby is awestruck when Lindsay gives birth to their son a month early. courtesy of ABC.com
+Bobby is awestruck when Lindsay gives birth to their son a month early.
+The crossover continues on Boston Public S01E13 Chapter Thirteen (II).

 Ellenor's chosen ""sperm donor,"" Michael Hale (Ted McGinley), has second thoughts about the agreement over the rearing of her soon-to-be-born child.
 Meanwhile, Rebecca emerges from the I.C.U. and gets lost in the hospital.
 Additionally, Helen prepares to prosecute the rape of an eleven-year-old girl.